Course Descriptions: Ph.D. in Depth Psychology Emphasis in Psychotherapy

 Depth psychotherapy moves beyond a limited clinical paradigm to a broader frame that includes enriched connections to healing practices informed by literature, myth, spirituality, and a multitude of interdisciplinary studies.

-The ethos of a psyche-centered psychotherapy is not merely a construct of interiority.
-It has important implications for how we situate our lives within the context of a field or system.
-If we depart from the fantasy of the autonomous ego and engage instead with the image of ego as a constellation within the psyche, our imagination about the nature of our individual relationship to the world also shifts.
-This course focuses on the ecological view of human interactions, including the particular interaction of psychotherapy.
-The metaphors of ecology offer valuable directions for understanding systemic perspectives on couples, family, group and organizational psychological practice as well as providing lenses through which to regard our relationships.
+The ethos of psyche-centered psychotherapy is not merely a construct of interiority.
+It has important implications for how people situate their lives within the context of a field or system.
+This course departs from the fantasy of the autonomous ego and engages instead with the image of ego as a constellation within the psyche, with the result that imagination about the nature of the individual relationship to the world also shifts.
+Students explore the implications of an ecological view of human interactions, a metaphor that offers valuable directions for understanding systemic perspectives on couples, family, group, and organizational psychological practice.

-This course places the practice of psychotherapy in dialogue with diverse traditions of counseling and healing from one or more non-Western cultural settings.
-By examining our similarities and differences with other traditions students can begin to appreciate the deep common ground that unites all forms of work with the psyche.
-Students also begin to see the culture-specific attitudes about pathology and health that tend to become codified in clinical practice.
+This course places the practice of psychotherapy in dialogue with diverse indigenous traditions of counseling and healing from one or more non-Western cultural settings.
+By examining similarities and differences with other traditions students can begin to appreciate the deep common ground that unites all forms of working with the psyche.
+Students also develop greater awareness of culture-specific attitudes about pathology and health that tend to become codified in Western clinical practice.

 When Aristotle wrote of tragedy in his Poetics in the 5th century BCE, he observed that some cathartic or therapeutic cleansing occurred by means of poetry.
 His discovery has remained true of poetry’s power to assist psyche’s healing by acknowledging its shadowed contours.
 Classic narratives have contemporary relevance.
 Through revealing the movement of soul in its struggles to know itself and its relation to a larger world order, literature holds up a mirror to the personal and collective psyche.